Florida Contractor Insurance Requirements, COIs & Coverage Paths

 Coverage guidance for Florida contractors who need general liability, workers comp, commercial auto, tools coverage, umbrella, bonds, and certificates that actually match the job.
-If your trade has a dedicated page, start there.
-If your account is bigger or messier, head straight to Large Contractors.
+Start here when the question is what a Florida contractor is usually required to show before a license, bid, customer, GC, or jobsite will accept the work.

 Pick the cleanest contractor insurance path